 - 1 Transfer credits are reviewed by the college and evaluated for admissibility to this curriculum.
-To be admissible, transfer courses must be equivalent in both content and level of offering. - 2 Both PHY 121 and 122 must be taken to secure S1 or S2 credit. - 3 Both PHY 131 and 132 must be taken to secure S1 or S2 credit. - 4 Portfolio review is required for transfer studio work.
-See a college academic advisor for an appointment.
+To be admissible, transfer courses must be equivalent in both content and level of offering. - 2 Portfolio review is required for transfer studio work.
+Contact the School of Architecture for an appointment.